awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-tutorial-sage.md

-# Tutorial: Use an SageMaker Notebook with Your Development Endpoint<a name="dev-endpoint-tutorial-sage"></a>
+# Tutorial: Use a SageMaker Notebook with Your Development Endpoint<a name="dev-endpoint-tutorial-sage"></a>

- In AWS Glue, you can create a development endpoint and then create an SageMaker notebook to help develop your ETL and machine learning scripts\.
+ In AWS Glue, you can create a development endpoint and then create a SageMaker notebook to help develop your ETL and machine learning scripts\.
 A SageMaker notebook is a fully managed machine learning compute instance running the Jupyter Notebook application\.

 The tutorial assumes that you have already taken the steps outlined in [Tutorial Prerequisites](dev-endpoint-tutorial-prerequisites.md)\.